cdelledonne/vim-utest/README.md

 You can distribute your tests over as many test files as you need, which you can for instance store in a `test/` directory at the root of your project.
-The name and path of this directory are for you too choose.
+The name and path of this directory are for you to choose.

 Start by creating a test fixture.
 The fixture will then be used to define unit tests and the optional `SetUp()` and `TearDown()` functions.